appsmithorg/appsmith-docs/how-to-guides/oauth2-authorization-for-google-sheets.md

 https://sheets.googleapis.com/v4/spreadsheets/<spreadsheet-id>/values/Sheet1
 ```

-* Make sure the URL you’re requesting it from the data source.
+* Make sure the URL you’re requesting is from the data source.
 * You can find the spreadsheet-id on the Google Sheet URL, for example, say your Google Sheet URL is:

 `https://docs.google.com/spreadsheets/d/1H0fbiVzi0r-WbgPZvc2YwYmiICnu6xW6SJY4DlDu0/edit#gid=0`